hseera/cloudwatch-dashboard-builder/README.md

 ## [Future Enhancements](#future-enhancements)
 - Capability to select other types of graphs
 - Capability to add Log Insights metrics
-- Ability to build metric query within the tool
+- Ability to build sql query expression within the tool
 - Capability to save dashboard template for future use
 - Ability to decide on the widget layout